Paradores Spain - Spanish Paradors - Parador hotels

 The cloister and the gallery above are now incorporated into the living space by the addition of large windows.

-The medieval atmosphere inside this Parador has been maintained with tapestries, suits of armour, noble rugs and heraldic banners.
+The medieval atmosphere inside Zamora Parador® has been maintained with tapestries, suits of armour, noble rugs and heraldic banners.

 The bedrooms are large and comfortably furnished and many have four poster beds.